Skip to content

 #Bottom Line

 Start by rebuilding BCD using bootrec commands.
 If that doesn’t work, run Startup Repair and CHKDSK.
-These three methods fix 85-90% of 0xc0000185 errors.
+Together these three methods clear the large majority of 0xc0000185 errors.
 You’ll need a Windows installation USB for most fixes.

 #Frequently Asked Questions

-Error 0xc0000185 is a boot failure caused by corrupted or missing Boot Configuration Data (BCD).
-Windows can’t start because it can’t read the files it needs to boot.
+It’s a boot failure caused by corrupted or missing Boot Configuration Data (BCD).
+Windows can’t read the files it needs to start.

 Yes.
-All the fixes in this guide preserve your files.
+Every fix in this guide preserves your files.
 Rebuilding BCD, running Startup Repair, and CHKDSK don’t delete personal data.
+Only a clean Windows installation (not covered here) would erase files, and that’s a last resort you’d choose deliberately.

 Usually yes.
 Most PCs with 0xc0000185 can’t boot far enough to access recovery options.
-You’ll need to create a Windows installation USB on another PC.
+Create a bootable USB on another PC using Microsoft’s free Media Creation Tool.

 Rebuilding BCD takes 5-10 minutes.
 Startup Repair takes 10-20 minutes.
 CHKDSK takes 30-60 minutes.
-Total time depends on which method works for your PC.
+Budget about an hour to work through all methods if the first one doesn’t resolve your specific case.